🔥 Get 150% Cashback Upto ₹75,000

 “Recently, I won INR 150000 and shipped Pocket Kings Tournament at Pocket52.
 Like the world says, behind every successful man there is a woman.
 My case is no different.
 I have many women who have supported me, guided me, and most important of all trusted in my skills.
 My sister and girlfriend are the two most important of them.” says Himanshu.

-Back in Gurgaon, during his job days, Himanshu met Sharad Rao, a very well-known poker player of the country, and also, Himanshu’s first poker coach.
+Back in Gurgaon, during his job days, Himanshu met Sharad Rao, a very well-known poker player in the country, and also, Himanshu’s first poker coach.
 Himanshu was highly influenced by Sharad’s lifestyle and wondered if he could play poker professionally someday.
-He thought how great it would be if he can make good money like Sharad and can get rid of his mundane day to day job.
+He thought how great it would be if he can make good money like Sharad and can get rid of his mundane day-to-day job.
 Himanshu continued to follow Sharad and finally got some guidance on poker strategies for beginners.
 Sharad also introduced him to a few members of IPPA.
-Few books that helped Himanshu in his early days of playing poker are Harrington on Hold ’em and Morden Poker Theory.
+A few books that helped Himanshu in his early days of playing poker are Harrington on Hold ’em and Morden Poker Theory.
 He recommends the same to new players.
 Himanshu won INR 1.25 Lacs within the first three months of his online poker playing.

 This automobile engineer with a handsome salary had to quit his job when life decided to give him a rough ride.
 After the sudden demise of his mother, his sister suffered from severe depression.
 It was getting difficult for her to live all by herself.
 Himanshu decided to be the strong one here and went to Indore to live with his sister.